 Complementary Low-Code Services

-While low code technologies can be used to create entire systems, they can also be added to existing software to add additional functionality.
+While low-code technologies can be used to create entire systems, they can also be added to existing software to add additional functionality.

-Chat bots – create your own bots to allow users to easily find important information, interact with your own platform or speak directly to members of your team.
-Dedicated companies such as Intercom and Continually make it possible to create these with drag and drop or simple form interfaces.
+Chatbots – create your own bots to allow users to easily find important information, interact with your own platform or speak directly to members of your team.
+Dedicated companies such as Intercom and Continually make it possible to create these with drag-and-drop or simple form interfaces.

 Process Automation – ensure your company’s internal processes are well documented and scalable through low code process management.
-With a number of drag and drop based tools available, you can empower your team (and newly onboarded team members) with the information they need to know to do their jobs effectively.
+With a number of drag-and-drop-based tools available, you can empower your team (and newly onboarded team members) with the information they need to know to do their jobs effectively.

-Native Integration – embedded iPaaS solutions, such as Cyclr, give you the ability to scale your in-app integrations, while enabling your team to be more reactive to user integration requests.
+Native Integration – embedded iPaaS solutions, such as Cyclr, give you the ability to scale your in-app integrations while enabling your team to be more reactive to user integration requests.
 Low-Code tools open up the integration process to more of your team, allowing you to grow your connectivity without using up additional developer resources.

-Low code is an emerging, and important, space.
+Low-code integration is an emerging, and important, space.
 As we evolve Cyclr, we endeavour to keep the rigours of ‘usability’ and ‘simplicity’ at the heart of our development processes.
 Talk to one of our team about the low code movement and how Cyclr might be able to help you in your role.